BALI WEATHER GUIDE

 ☀️

 July is Bali's peak tourist month.
-The weather is spectacular — warm, dry, and breezy with the trade winds at their strongest.
+The weather is spectacular — warm, dry, and breezy.
 Expect the most crowds and the highest prices of the year.
-Book everything well in advance.
-The surf at Uluwatu and Padang Padang reaches its annual best, attracting professional surfers and competitions.
+The surf at Uluwatu and Padang Padang reaches its annual best.

-Best activities: World-class surfing, beach clubs, all outdoor activities — everything is at its peak.
+Best activities: World-class surfing, beach clubs, all outdoor activities.

 SEPTEMBER